Sumner Academy of Arts & Science: Subsequent expansion

-The west wing
+West wing

 In 2010, a new wing was added to include all new technology.
 The addition was built over the west parking lot, and replaced the old temporary classroom units.
 The rooms are spacious, with carpeted floors, and can hold up to 40 student desks.
 The west wing also has new lockers and bathrooms and is equipped with some of the very latest in classroom technology.